 Now that we have a shared understanding of the terms, let’s shift back to the question at hand.
 How can we ensure virtual care improves patient outcomes?

-Continuity of care: When virtual care is part of a broader primary care model, there can be continuity across all touchpoints for a patient.
+- Continuity of care with a stable care team: When virtual care is part of a broader primary care model, there can be continuity across all touch points for a patient.
 By leveraging a single EMR and working off a single care plan for each patient, the care team will be able to provide continuity across all interactions with the patient.

 There are some basic requirements for any virtual care platform, including ease of use and HIPAA compliance, but beyond that, we do not think the platform should be the focus.
 The majority of any organization’s effort should be focused on making sure their care philosophy shines through in the virtual experience.